MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 ### REST support for stored procedures

 The REST endpoint behavior, for stored procedure backed entity, can be configured to support one or multiple HTTP verbs (GET, POST, PUT, PATCH, DELETE).
-The REST section of the entity would look like the following:
+The REST section of the entity would be like the following example:

 ```json
 "rest": {